-While this might seem intimidating to most small or medium-sized business selling on Amazon, Amazon Marketing Services offers your brands a chance to compete with the more prominent brands for a spot on the search results page.
+While this might seem intimidating to most small or medium-sized businesses selling on Amazon, Amazon Marketing Services (aka Amazon ads or Amazon advertising) offers your brands a chance to compete with the more prominent brands for a spot on the search results page.

 But what are AMS Ads?

-Amazon Marketing Services (AMS), now called “Advertising Console,” is an advertising solution that offers self-publishers – no matter how big or small – a chance to compete using keywords and product targeted ad campaigns.
+Amazon Marketing Services (AMS), now called “Advertising Console,” is an Amazon advertising solution that offers self-publishers and e-commerce sellers – no matter how big or small – a chance to compete using keywords and product targeted ad campaigns.

 Vendors can use the various tools available on the AMS to design and launch a product or interest-targeted ads that display when their potential customers search for keywords and related products.